Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the core principles of how contracts are formed and who is legally bound by them.
-Focus your revision on:
+For SQE2, you are required to understand the core principles of how contracts are formed and who is legally bound by them, with a focus on the following syllabus points:

 Test Your Knowledge